budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 * up to 247 Modbus RTU slaves
 * up to 8 TCP/UDP sockets for Modbus TCP/UDP masters and for the web interface
 * RS485 interface protocols:
+  - Modbus RTU
+* Ethernet interface protocols:
+  - Modbus TCP
+  - Modbus UDP
-  o Modbus RTU
+  - Modbus RTU over TCP
-* Ethernet interface protocols: o Modbus TCP o Modbus UDP o Modbus RTU over TCP o Modbus RTU over UDP
+  - Modbus RTU over UDP
 * supports broadcast (slave address 0x00) and error codes
 * supports all Modbus function codes
 * settings can be changed via web interface, stored in EEPROM
 * diagnostics and Modbus RTU scan via web interface
-* optimized queue for Modbus requests o prioritization of requests to responding slaves o queue will accept only one requests to non-responding slaves
+* optimized queue for Modbus requests
+  - prioritization of requests to responding slaves
+  - queue will accept only one requests to non-responding slaves

 ## How can I build it myself?
 Get the hardware.
 Cheap clones from China are sufficient: